 Dolmabahce Palace with Bosphorus Cruise

-Dolmabahce Palace: It was built by Sultan Abdulmecid (1839-1861) who was the thirty first Ottoman Sultan.
-It has a usable floor area of 45,000 square meters, 285 rooms, 44 reception rooms and 6 hamams.
+Dolmabahce Palace was built by Sultan Abdulmecid, the thirty first Ottoman Sultan.
 The palace was used as Presidency office between 1927-1949.
-Mustafa Kemal Atatürk, the founder of our Republic, used Dolmabahce Palace for his studies in Istanbul between 1927-1938.
+Mustafa Kemal Ataturk, the founder of our Republic, used Dolmabahce Palace for his studies in Istanbul between 1927-1938.
 He died in this palace.

-City Walls : The first city walls of Istanbul were built during in the 5th century by the Byzantine Emperor Theodosius II.
+The first city walls of Istanbul were built during the 5th century by the Byzantine Emperor Theodosius II.
 They extend 6-7 km starting from the Marble Tower on the Marmara shore up to the Golden Horn.

-Spice Market: It is one of the must-see places in Istanbul.
+Spice Market is one of the must-see places in Istanbul.
 It was buit in 1660.
 Foreign visitors to Istanbul called it the Spice Bazaar because the structure housed the majority of the city’s spice trade.

-Piere Loti Hill: Named after the well-known French novelist Pierre Loti, this hill offers perfect views of the Golden Horn.
+Piere Loti Hill was named after the well-known French novelist Pierre Loti, and it offers perfect views of the Golden Horn.